landonrichard/LRVault/SkillsUSA 2023/Computer Programming 2023.md

 >> - https://www.codeconquest.com/what-is-coding/how-does-coding-work/
 >
 >>1.2 - Describe the purposes and practices of structured programming
+>>> The purpose of structured programming is to help developers write code that is clear, organized, and easy to understand and maintain over time.
+By using structured programming practices, students can develop the skills and habits necessary to write high-quality, reliable code that can be used in a variety of applications.
 >> - https://www.techtarget.com/searchsoftwarequality/definition/structured-programming-modular-programming
 >> - https://press.rebus.community/programmingfundamentals/chapter/structured-programming/
 >> - https://www.techopedia.com/definition/16413/structured-programming
+>>